dvs-whu/E-SAI/README.md

 ```
 python Evaluation.py
 ```
-This code will create a IQA.txt file containing the quantitative results in './Results/IQA.txt'.
+This code will create an IQA.txt file containing the quantitative results in './Results/IQA.txt'.

 ## Citation